s-fleck/lgr/README.md

 ## Development Status

-The internal architecture of Yog stable and tested.
+The internal architecture of yog stable and tested.
 The current development focus is on completing the documentation, and adding new appenders so that yog has user-visible advantages over existing logging frameworks for R.
 A first CRAN release is planned for roughly April 2019 (at the latest).